SCPN Monitoring Sites Webmap (NPS staff only)

 Monitoring Project Status

-Hydrologic monitoring is in place at Aztec Ruins NM, Canyon De Chelly NM, Chaco Culture NHP, El Morrow NM, Hubbell Trading Post NHS, Mesa Verde National Park, Salinas Pueblo Missions NM, Walnut Canyon National Monument, and Wupatki National Monument.
+Hydrologic monitoring is in place at Aztec Ruins NM, Canyon De Chelly NM, Chaco Culture NHP, El Morro NM, Hubbell Trading Post NHS, Mesa Verde NP, Salinas Pueblo Missions NM, Walnut Canyon NM, and Wupatki NM.
 Vegetation and geomorphic components will begin to be added in 2019.The Riparian Monitoring Protocol Implementation Plan for Park Units in the Southern Colorado Plateau Network was published in 2018.
 Network parks will finalize the list of riparian sites to be monitored in December 2018.

 Reports and Publications